Marty Smith (reporter): Career

 Smith was hired by ESPN in 2006 to serve as their NASCAR reporter.
 In addition to coverage for SportsCenter, he also appeared on NASCAR Countdown and NASCAR Now.

 In 2017, Smith hosted SportsCenter Presents: Marty Smith’s America, where he interviewed athletes such as Tim Tebow, Cristiano Ronaldo, and Cam Newton.
 In addition to appearances on SportsCenter and other ESPN shows, Smith hosts the Marty Smith's America podcast.

 Smith co-hosts the Marty & McGee podcast alongside Ryan McGee.
 In 2015, the podcast was promoted to a regular weekend time slot on ESPN Radio and in 2018 a TV version of the show began on the SEC Network.

 Smith covered Euro 2016 for ESPN including flying out to Iceland.

-He was part of the team covering the 2025 Masters Tournament on behalf of ESPN.
+He was part of the team covering the 2025 Masters Tournament on behalf of ESPN, and will return for the 2026 tournament.

+In 2026, Smith returned to covering NASCAR in a studio show on the TNT Sports portion of the Cup Series schedule.

 Personal life

 Smith met his wife Lainie while attending Radford University.
 (Note: occurs at 7:23) His first child was born in 2005.
 (Note: occurs at 19:40) He and his wife have three children.